IIG Capital: Ponzi scheme

-For his crimes, Hu faced a maximum prison sentence of 20 years.

-Sentence

-In April 2022, U.S. District Manhattan Judge Alvin Hellerstein sentenced David Hu to 12 years in prison.
 Hellerstein said the 12-year sentence was to deter others in the financial industry from engaging in a similar kind of fraud.
-According to U.S. New York Attorney Damian Williams, Hu defrauded clients of over $120 million.
-Damian Williams accused Hu of falsifying documents, lying to auditors, selling fake loans, and losing millions of dollars of client's money.
-Manhattan Attorney Audrey Strauss accused Hu of failing to fulfill his fiduciary responsibilities, creating fake loans, and using the gains from those to pay earlier customers.

-In addition to 12 years in prison, Hu was ordered to serve three years of supervised release.
+In addition to 12 years in prison, Hu was also ordered to serve three years of supervised release.
 Hu's ill-gotten assets of $4,798,232 plus interest $461,477 were also ordered to be disgorged.
 In a parallel proceeding, Hu was found guilty and ordered to forfeit these assets and pay restitution.
 In total, Hu was also forced to forfeit more than $129 million in funds related to his crimes.

-Initially, federal prosecutors asked for Hu to be sentenced for 15 years in prison, arguing that Hu's lies, deception, and the damage caused to customers warranted a longer sentence.
-Hu's lawyers lobbied for a 5-year term, arguing that Hu was trying to pursue the American Dream and that Hu's old age and health problems would make a long prison term equivalent to a life sentence.

-Hu apologized to his clients and admitted that he betrayed and failed them.

-Hu was sent to be confined in Lompoc, California in a federal prison.

 On September 22, 2022, the U.S. District Court enjoined Hu from further violating antifraud laws.

 In February 2023, Martin was sentenced to 13 months in prison.
 Martin was given a shorter sentence as it was mainly Hu who masterminded the Ponzi scheme.
 Martin was 65 years old at the time of his sentence.

-Personal life

-Hu was 64 years old at the time of his sentencing in 2022.
-Hu lived in West Orange, New Jersey, with his wife and two children.
+Operations

+IIG Capital primarily focuses on facilitating the financing of trade transactions involving commodities that can be hedged and liquidated easily.
+IIG Capital uses a structure it developed called “transactional equity,” in which the firm helps fund the down payment required from a merchant seeking financing from a bank; this process enables the merchant to qualify for the bank financing.

+The company specializes in global trade, investment funds, and loans.
+The company also provides advisory services and management through three private funds: the IIG Global Trade Finance Fund (GTFF), Structured Trade Finance Fund (STFF), and Trade Opportunities Fund (TOF).
+Another of its affiliates, IIG Bank Malta, provides private banking, wealth management, corporate banking and trade finance in Malta.

+The firm provided loans for Central and South American small and medium-sized enterprises using food products, such as fish and coffee, as collateral.
+For example, they advised the Venezuela Recovery Fund (VRF) for a failed bank in Venezuela.